nf-core/eager/docs/usage.md

   of FASTQ files per library) that was requested for sequencing?
 - Does the percentage of trimmed reads look normal for aDNA, and do lengths after trimming look short as expected of aDNA?
-- Does ClusterFactor or 'Dups' look high (e.g. >2 or >10% respectively - however
-  given this is on the human reads this is just a rule of thumb and may not reflect the quality of the metagenomic profile) suggesting over-amplified or badly preserved samples?
+- Does ClusterFactor or 'Dups' look high suggesting over-amplified or badly preserved samples (e.g. >2 or >10% respectively - however given this is on the human reads this is just a rule of thumb and may not reflect the quality of the metagenomic profile) ?
 - Does the human DNA show increased frequency of C>Ts on the 5' end of molecules?